Key Breed Facts

 It's also important for puppies to be fed at least 3 to 4 times a day to begin with, but you can start feeding them the same amount of food twice a day when they are around 4 months old always keeping an eye on things to make sure a young dog can cope with the change in their feeding routine.

 If you are looking to buy an Australian Silky Terrier, you would need to pay anything from £300 to over £450 for a well-bred pedigree puppy.
-The cost of insuring a male 3-year-old Australian Silky Terrier in northern England would be £17.94 a month for basic cover but for a lifetime policy, this would set you back £40.81 a month (quote as of March 2016).
-When insurance companies calculate pet insurance, they factor in a few things and this includes where you live in the UK and a dog's age and whether or not a dog has been spayed or neutered.
+The cost of insuring a male 3-year-old Australian Silky Terrier in northern England would be £19.95 a month for basic cover but for a lifetime policy, this would set you back £42.56 a month (quote as of April 2018).
+When insurance companies calculate pet insurance, they factor in a few things and this includes where you live in the UK and a dog's age and whether a dog has been spayed or neutered among other things.

-As a rough guide, the average cost to keep and care for an Australian Silky Terrier would be between £60 to £90 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a pedigree Australian Silky Terrier puppy.
+As a rough guide, the average cost to keep and care for an Australian Silky Terrier would be between £60 to £90 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a well-bred Kennel Club registered pedigree Australian Silky Terrier puppy.